zithro/qubes-doc/arch-spec-0.3.md

 support to the seL4 microkernel might likely result in rendering the formal proving much more difficult.

-Additionally certain peculiarities of the x86 platform, like the SMM mode, might also be difficult to account for^8.
+Additionally certain peculiarities of the x86 platform, like the SMM mode, might also be difficult to account for^8^.

 Thus, we don't expect any bare-metal hypervisor or microkernel for commodity x86 PC hardware to be for- mally proved secure anytime in the near future.
-Consequently other, more pragmatic, approaches are needed in order to secure the hypervisor.
+Consequently other, more pragmatic approaches are needed in order to secure the hypervisor.
 The best approach we can think of is the manual audit of the hy- pervisor code and to keep the hypervisor as small and simple as possible.
 Additionally one might apply some anti-exploitation mechanisms, like e.g. non-executable memory.

 In the future, when formally proved hypervisors become a reality, there is no reason why Qubes should not switch to such a hypervisor.
-Particularly, the rest of the architecture proposed in this document (secure GU, secure storage domain, etc) would still be required even if the system used formally verified hypervisor.
+Particularly, the rest of the architecture proposed in this document (secure GUI, secure storage domain, etc) would still be required even if the system used formally verified hypervisor.

-#### Reducing hypervisor footprint
+#### Reducing hypervisor footprint (OUTDATED)

 In order to reduce the hypervisor footprint, one might consider to remove certain features from the hypervi- sor.
 We expect that Qubes OS might be distributed with different versions of the hypervisor, depending on